chop-dbhi/avocado/docs/translators.rst

 each component of the query as it becomes available, i.e. don't wait till the ``QuerySet`` is fully constructed before testing if it is broken.

-Validation pertaining to ``ModelField`` objects is important since they are the root of this dynamic query engine.
+Validation pertaining to ``Field`` objects is important since they are the root of this dynamic query engine.
 When evaluating whether a particular value and operator are valid for use as a query condition, there are a few questions to be asked: